run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-train.md

 ### Setup

 *  Login to the Projects area of the Run:AI Administration user interface at [https://app.run.ai/projects](https://app.run.ai/projects){target=_blank}
-*  Add a project named "team-a".
+*  Add a Project named "team-a".
-*  Allocate 2 GPUs to the project.
+*  Allocate 2 GPUs to the Project.

 ### Run Workload